mathml-refresh/mathml-css-proposals/math-script-level-and-math-style-explainer.md

   parameters.
 If they are considered in the future, having actual script level values would help implementers.

-* `math-script-level` and `math-style` are purely stylistic features so it makes sense to have them integrated in the style system.

 ## Status in Web Engines

 * The `displaystyle` and `scriptlevel` attributes are implemented in Gecko and